 What makes bluebird tough

-Most anglers notice that the fish themselves don't disappear β sonar still shows them in the same general areas.
+Most anglers notice that the fish themselves don't disappear — sonar still shows them in the same general areas.
 What changes is willingness to chase, willingness to move, and willingness to commit.
+The strike zone collapses from a 6-foot sphere around the fish down to a 6-inch sphere right against cover.

-- Vertical cover β dock posts, standing timber, bridge columns.
+- Vertical cover — dock posts, standing timber, bridge columns.
+Bass orient with the cover between them and the overhead sun.

-- Slightly deeper than yesterday β fish drop a foot or two to escape direct light.
+- Slightly deeper than yesterday — fish drop a foot or two to escape direct light.
+Check the next contour down from wherever you were finding fish before the front.

-- Inside grass lines β tight against the bank cover, not the outside edge.
+- Inside grass lines — tight against the bank cover, not the outside edge.
+Grass lines guide.

 The bluebird lure rotation